Skip to content

 Diag-wgs72-12345678901

-If only project is given, all samples of the project will be included.
-Use only the part before the 2nd dash of a complete project name, e.g. Diag-EKG210216 instead of Diag-EKG210216-2021-02-16.
+If only a project is given, all samples of the project will be included.
+Use only the portion of the project name before the 2nd dash, e.g. Diag-EKG210216 instead of Diag-EKG210216-2021-02-16.

-Reanalysis will always be targeted for TSD pipeline.
+Reanalyses will always target the TSD pipeline.

 Sample types Priority Description

-exome 2 and 3 Priority is given by LIMS or
+exome 2 and 3* Whole exome

 target gene panel 1, 2 and 3 Captured by target gene panels

-genome WGS Trio 2 and 3 Rapid genome / Hurtiggenom
+genome WGS Trio 2 and 3* Rapid genome ("Hurtiggenom")

-Situations to consider when deciding:
+"Situations" to consider when deciding:

-• The VMs running the automation system are not available (p22-submit, p22-submit2 or p22-submit-dev)
+• The VMs running the automation system (p22-hpc-01, p22-hpc-02, p22-hpc-03) are not available

 • The s3-api folders for transferring data are not available

-• scheduled maintenance
+• Scheduled maintenance

 • pending : gives an indication of when the jobs owned by the bioinformatician in production will be launched.